Iker1211/Admin-Dashboard/README.md

 # Admin-Dashboard
 As part of The Odin Project curriculum (TOP), I made a simple dashboard prototype.
 Used multiple grids and subgrids to layout. @keyframes for sidebar animations and a @media-query for the future.
+Essential components.

 ## Skills
 - HTML5